astraly-labs/pragma-monitoring/README.md

 IGNORE_PUBLISHERS=BINANCE
 ```

-### Database Configuration
+### Notes

-The monitoring service now supports separate read and write database connections to handle database replication scenarios:

-- **Single Database Setup**: If you're using a single database, only set `DATABASE_URL`.
-The service will use this for both reads and writes.

-- **Replicated Database Setup**: If you're using a primary-replica setup:
-  - Set `DATABASE_URL` to your primary (write) database
-  - Set `DATABASE_READ_URL` to your replica (read) database
-  - Set `REPLICATION_DELAY_MS` to a value (e.g., 100-500ms) to wait after writes before reads, allowing replication to catch up

-This prevents read-after-write consistency issues where data written to the primary isn't immediately available on the replica.
+- Metrics are driven directly from indexed events; no scheduled database polling is required.
+- “Time since last update” gauges are recomputed every 30 seconds so alerts can trigger even when no new events are received.
+- DefiLlama quotes are cached for 30 seconds to avoid rate limits while keeping recent pricing information.

 In order for the full flow to work you will need to have tables following the table schemas defined [here in the schema.rs file](src/schema.rs).

-The monitoring service now includes integrated indexing functionality, so no separate indexer service is needed.
+The monitoring service includes integrated indexing functionality, so no separate indexer service is needed.